List of Hawthorn Football Club seasons

 The Hawthorn Football Club is a professional Australian rules football club that competes in the Australian Football League (AFL).

 This article lists all seasons dating back to Hawthorn's inaugural season in the Metropolitan Junior Football Association (MJFA, later MAFA), followed by the Victorian Football Association (VFA) and Victorian/Australian Football League (VFL/AFL).

 Hawthorn has also had a women's team since 2018, currently competing in the AFL Women's (AFLW) and formerly in the VFL Women's (VFLW).

 Men's

-Statistics are correct as of the end of 2025.
+Correct as of the end of 2026.